-HARVEY INFORMATION UPDATES
+Harvey information updates

 Disaster Declarations:

-In an emergency meeting of the City Council of the City of Pinehurst, extended for a period not to exceed 30 days the Declaration of State of Disaster due to Hurricane Harvey.
+In an emergency meeting of the City Council, the City of Pinehurst, extended for a period not to exceed 30 days the Declaration of State of Disaster due to Hurricane Harvey.

 Orange County commissioners met Monday, Sept.
 4, in an emergency session for the same purpose.